 It will be worth all of it.

-The last thing I need right now, from anyone, is sympathy.
+I can't use sympathy.
 Sympathy is dangerous.
 Sympathy makes you weak.
 And since we are about to land among our enemies, I can no more afford to be weak here than I could at home.
+The exchange program is too important for me, for us, to fail.

 YOU ARE READING